pudly/schmopera-hugo/content/articles/another-opera-apologist-part-2.md

 date = "2013-12-18T23:23:00-05:00"
 lastmod = "2015-04-28T23:44:00-04:00"
 publishDate = "2013-12-18T23:23:00-05:00"
-short_description = "Because one can’t defend opera without defending all of its porous plots: right off the bat, let's start in defence of the stupid public.
+short_description = "Because one can’t defend opera without defending all of its porous plots: right off the bat, let&#039;s start in defence of the stupid public.
 In what I imagine are the thoughts of the average first-time operagoer." slug = "another-opera-apologist-part-2" title = "Another Opera Apologist (Part 2)"
 +++